eddelbuettel/rcppsimdjson/README.md

 ### Status

-Minimally viable.
-Right now it builds, wraps the validation test, and checks cleanly as an R package.
-As of version 0.0.4, basic parsing is supported, see `parseExample()`.
-Requires a C++17 compiler.
-Expect changes.
-But please feel free to contribute.
+Working.
+As of version 0.1.0, all three major OSs are supported, and JSON can be parsed from file and string under a variety of settings.
+Prefers/requires a real C++17 compiler.
+Still subject to change.

 ### Contributing